kaixinishappy/summer2026-intern-thesis-kai/README.md

-# Fintech Two-Wave Disruption Index
+# Fintech Disruption of Traditional Banking

-Empirically testing whether fintech disruption of traditional banking has run its course, or whether a **second wave of AI-native financial services** is only now beginning.
+This thesis examines whether the first wave of fintech disruption—digital payments, neobanks, and embedded finance—has matured, or whether a second wave of AI-native financial services is beginning.

-Rather than asking the trivial question ("did fintech disrupt banking?" — yes), this project looks for **two separate turning points**: the maturation of Wave 1 (payments, neobanks, embedded finance) and the onset of Wave 2 (AI-native underwriting and advisory).
+It does not treat a single metric as proof.
+It combines market performance, profitability, search interest, and regulatory disclosures, then tests whether the resulting turning points survive alternative modelling choices.

 ## How it works